jsntv200/redant-home/_posts/2012-08-30-weve-finally-made-it-from-bucket-to-bokashi-to-3-compost-bins.md

 keywords: compost bins
 image_small: "/assets/uploads/2012/compost-bin-small.jpg"
 image: "/assets/uploads/2012/compost-bin.jpg"
-excerpt-short: 'Green offices of the present future: office composting.'
+excerpt_short: 'Green offices of the present future: office composting.'
-excerpt-long: This week we reached a major milestone in our business - something we're all very excited about.
+excerpt_long: This week we reached a major milestone in our business - something we're all very excited about.
 Finally, after years of hard work and dedication, and several wrong turns along the way, we've got there.
 tags: []